ArezooAzar/BPMN-message-correlation-/README.md

  ![](img/workflow-state.png)

-You can see that this workflow instance has the variable `orderId` set to the random value value .
+You can see that this workflow instance has the variable `orderId` set to the random value .

 - Now start the workers:
 ```